aw24aaq/aw24aaq/README.md

 # Alex Wasley 👋

-- This is my Uni Account
+- This is my Uni Account, there are more project uploaded on my personal account

 ### B.Sc.
 Student at University of Hertfordshire Studying Computer Science